Asian Africans: Lebanese in Africa

 Over 500,000 people from Lebanon moved to Africa.
 30,000 to 75,000 Lebanese people live in Nigeria, and 40,000 live in Senegal.
 3,000 Lebanese live in Liberia, representing 0.1% of its population.
 As of 1984, 30,000 Lebanese people lived in Sierra Leone.

 Syrians in Africa

 300,000 refugees from Syria moved to Egypt according to the Ministry of Foreign Affairs.
 250,000 refugees from Syria moved to Sudan in recent years.
 They represent 0.6% of its total population.
 Most of the Syrians live in Khartoum, where they represent an estimated 4% of the total population.

-Austronesians
+Austronesians in Africa

 The Merina people of Madagascar along with the Betsileo tribe are likely of Austronesian descent.
 Together, they represent about 35% of the population of the island of Madagascar.
 These two dominant ethnic groups are commonly accepted as indigenous to Madagascar, though they are likely descendants of Malay and Polynesian immigrations.
 For example, the Malagasy language is unrelated to nearby African languages, instead being the westernmost member of the Malayo-Polynesian branch of the Austronesian language family.